adiezsanchez/biofilm_meas/README.md

 2. The ground truth annotations used in this particular analysis can be found under <code>data/biofilm_train/images</code> and <code>data/biofilm_train/masks</code>.

 <h2>Image Analysis</h2>

+1. Run <code>3_biofilm_meas.ipynb</code> to measure the plate percentage covered by biofilm from the cropped images stored under <code>data/cropped</code>.
+This will generate a .csv file with all the measurements and will open a Napari window so you can inspect the segmentation results overlaid over the cropped image.
+In addition it will store the predictions as .tiff files under <code>output/predictions</code>.
+The .csv file with the results can be found also inside <code>output</code>.

+2. Run <code>4_data_representation.ipynb</code> to obtain an in-notebook representation of all the input images and predictions.
+This will also generate a .pdf file to share the results with colleagues.

 <h2>Environment setup instructions</h2>